ClaireLepault/Mapping-country-mitig-pathways/README.md

 * [1_Constitution_database](1_Constitution_database) : presents the search query creation, the fusion of publications from the different batchs downloaded respectively on Scopus (batch of maximum 2000 metadata at one time) and WoS (batch of maximum 500 metadata at one time) and finally the database merging both databases respectively from WoS and Scopus.
 Inputs are the batchs of metadata obtained on Scopus and WoS.
 Intermediary files are the complete databases coming respectively from Scopus and WoS.
 Output is the database merging metadata from WoS and Scopus.

 * [2_Treatment_database](2_Treatment_database) : presents additional treatment to the original database from WoS and Scopus.
 Country names, demonyms and acronyms (present in the title) are associated to each publication.
 Horizon year horizon year in [2025; 2100] and model names (present in the title, abstract or keywords) are then added to the database.
-Input is the output database of [1_Constitution_database](1_Constitution_database)).
+Input is the output database of [1_Constitution_database](1_Constitution_database).
 Output databases are :
     * the database *database_multi_rows_each_paper.csv* containing one row for each publication-country-model association
     * the database *database_one_row_each_paper.csv* containing one row for each publication, if numerous countries or models are related to the paper, the column "Country" and "model" present the first one by alphabetical order

 * [3_Topic_modeling](3_Topic_modeling) : seven notebooks detail  step-by-step the Non-Negative Matrix Factorization (NMF) approach and its parameters selection.
 Thanks to Derek Greene, who proposes a great [tutorial](https://github.com/derekgreene/topic-model-tutorial) on topic modeling with NMF including the selection of the parameter *k* (number of topics) using topic coherence.
 We extend here the method to the selection of the regularization parameters &#945; and l<sub>1</sub>.
-Input is the abstract column from the database *2_Treatment_database/output/database_one_row_each_paper.csv*. <br> Intermediaries files are :
+Input is the abstract column from the database *database_one_row_each_paper.csv* of [2_Treatment_database](2_Treatment_database). <br> Intermediaries files are :
    * the list *processed_abstracts.csv* of the 4691 preprocessed abstracts
    * the file *topic_models.pkl* containing the 16,731 matrix decompositions for the different combinations (k, &#945; , l<sub>1</sub>).
 Due to its size (16.8 GB), it could not be uploaded in the *interm* folder.
-   * the file *word2vec.wordvectors* containing vector positions in a 500-dimensional space of the word stems from the preprocessed abstracts corpus <br>
+   * the file *word2vec.wordvectors* containing vector positions in a 500-dimensional space of the word stems from the preprocessed abstracts corpus <br> <br>
    Output files are :
    * the optimal NMF model (model_selected.pkl) containing the matrices *W* and *H* corresponding to the combination (k, &#945; , l<sub>1</sub>) maximizing the topic coherence score
    * the database *database_seuil_0.02.csv* whith topic classification (topic name based of the five weightest terms) using the threshold 0.02